Nolan Arenado Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Pirates pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Pirates' 4.01 team ERA ranks 11th across all MLB pitching staffs.
+- The Pirates' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (54 total, one per game).

-- Contreras (3-4) gets the starting nod for the Pirates in his 10th start of the season.
-He's put together a 4.33 ERA in 52 2/3 innings pitched, with 36 strikeouts.
+- Ortiz (1-2) gets the starting nod for the Pirates in his fifth start of the season.
+He has a 4.35 ERA in 20 2/3 innings pitched, with 14 strikeouts.

-- His last time out was out of the bullpen on Sunday when the righty tossed two scoreless innings against the Seattle Mariners while giving up only one hit.
+- The righty last appeared on Sunday against the Seattle Mariners, when he threw five innings, allowing three earned runs while giving up five hits.

-- The 23-year-old has put together a 4.33 ERA and 6.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .254 to his opponents.
+- The 24-year-old has a 4.35 ERA and 6.1 strikeouts per nine innings in four games this season, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.